“It’s crazy how much experience you gain in such a short time”

 - Towards the end of your placement you will be required to attend a mandatory 30-minute careers guidance meeting to reflect on your experience, what you have developed, and how this can be presented to future employers.

 The Micro-Placements are flexible to fit in with your studies.
-Typically, you will work between 2 and 4 hours a week, for a maximum of 30 hours duration.
+Typically, you could work between 2 and 4 hours a week, for a maximum of 30 hours duration.

 These Micro-Placements are open to current University of Suffolk students studying in the following locations: Ipswich, East Coast College, Suffolk New College, and West Suffolk College.